Shivansh187/VIT-Hack_Impostors/README.md

 ## Instructions to run

 * Instructions:
-	-  The Excel Sheet uploaded must contain only 3 columns int the given order:
+	-  The Excel Sheet uploaded must contain only 3 columns in the given order:
 		Name
 		Project
 		Position